cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     // so that both channel ends are using the same sequence for the current upgrade
     // if the counterparty sequence is less than the current sequence, then either the counterparty chain is out-of-sync or
     // the message is out-of-sync and we write an error receipt with our own sequence so that the counterparty can update
     // their sequence as well.
-    currentSequence = provableStore.get(upgradeSequencePath(portIdentifier, channelIdentifier))
+We must then increment our sequence so both sides start the next upgrade with a fresh sequence. currentSequence = provableStore.get(upgradeSequencePath(portIdentifier, channelIdentifier))
     if counterpartySequence >= currentSequence {
         provableStore.set(upgradeSequencePath(portIdentifier, channelIdentifier), counterpartySequence)
     } else {
         provableStore.set(errorPath(portIdentifier, channelIdentifier, currentSequence), []byte{1})
+        provableStore.set(upgradeSequencePath(portIdentifier, channelIdentifier), currentSequence+1)
         return
     }